 “However, we know Hyde will work with us to solve any money problems – they wouldn’t want us on the streets – they work for their customers, not themselves.
 Hyde have been very supportive throughout, sorting out issues very quickly – I’ve got nothing negative at all to say about being one of their customers.”

-Because Sam grew up in the area, he and Nina also have a strong local support network, with family and friends close by.
+Because Sam grew up in the area, he and his partner Nina also have a strong local support network, with family and friends close by.

 “I know the area inside out,” Sam says.
 “It’s a fantastic place and quite a few people from my childhood still live here; my brother is just two minutes away.
 It’s really important to have family around and knowing there’s always someone to help.
 It’s great to feel part of the community.

 “It’s a lovely location, that I’m very familiar with.
 It’s a safe area.
-I’m sure I won’t be worried when Maisy is older, and wants to go out to play with her friends, because there will be people we know to keep an eye on her.
+I’m sure I won’t be worried when my kids are older, and want to go out to play with her friends, because there will be people we know to keep an eye on her.
 Everyone is so nice here.”

-And while Sam admits to being quite anxious when picking up the keys – “we knew there was lots to do” – he says decorating and refurbishing the house has been the best bit about having their own place.
+And while Sam admits to having bee anxious when picking up the keys – “we knew there was lots to do” – he says decorating and refurbishing the house has been the best bit about having their own place.

 “It’s about making a house your home.
 We really love it here and are really proud of what we have done so far.
-One of the first things we did was to decorate Maisy’s bedroom – it’s amazing for her to have her own room.
-We also spent three months sorting out the garden that was quite overgrown, which will make a great play area for Maisy next summer.”
+One of the first things we did was to decorate my daughter's bedroom – it’s amazing for her to have her own room.
+We also spent three months sorting out the garden that was quite overgrown, which will make a great play area."

-He adds that he and Nina are not looking to buy a house anytime soon.
+He adds that he is not looking to buy a house anytime soon.

 “We’ve seen how hard and stressful it is for young couples and families to buy their first home.
 If our family grows further, then we would be happy to stay with Hyde, who we’re sure would help us find a bigger place to live.